Last Updated on October 23, 2020 by Sagar Aryal

 Resistant: zone of inhibition less than or equal to 16mm

-- The novobiocin disk is not helpful and can give misleading results if it is performed on isolates other that those from urinary specimens.
+- The novobiocin disk is not helpful and can give misleading results if it is performed on isolates other than those from urinary specimens.

-- Other occasional coagulase negative Staphylococcus isolated from human that are not Staphylococcus saprophyticus such as Staphylococcus cohnii, Staphylococcus pulvereri or Staphylococcus xylosus may also be resistant to novobiocin.
+- Other occasional coagulase-negative Staphylococcus isolated from humans that are not Staphylococcus saprophyticus such as Staphylococcus cohnii, Staphylococcus pulvereri, or Staphylococcus xylosus may also be resistant to novobiocin.